 The report was commissioned by the Lesotho Communications Authority (LCA) and International Telecommunication Union (ITU).
 It was prepared by Alison Gillwald, Mariama Deen-Swarray and Onkokame Mothobi.
 The authors thank those who made their time and expertise available to be interviewed for the report.
 The supply- and demand-side study were coordinated by Nthabiseng Pule from LCA.
 The data gathering for the supply side analysis was supported by Moliehi Makhele and Motsamai Mochebelele.
 Although some data was added after the validation workshop in March 2017, the data collection was done in August 2016 and it does not capture changes in the sector since then.

-Photos courtesy of Dr A. Gillwald during the survey training and pilot phase
+Photos courtesy of Alison Gillwald during the survey training and pilot phase with the field team

 The arduous fieldwork for the survey was undertaken over nine weeks by a dedicated team of enumerators from September to November 2016 led by Dikokole Maqutu and Maloko Phakisa from LCA.
 The Lesotho Bureau of Statistics supported the sampling and weighting for the survey and provided the maps of the selected enumeration areas.
 The study was co-funded by LCA and the International Telecommunication Union (ITU).
 Supplementary funding was received from the Canadian International Development Research Centre (IDRC) for the inclusion of this study in a comparative analysis of access and usage across Africa, Asia and Latin America being undertaken during 2017.